 Also be aware that what you commonly use Adobe software for may not be the whole story.
 “When I took the tests the biggest surprise for me was that InDesign has a large part of the questions based on animation,” recalls Shue.
 “This completely caught me off guard.”

-One thing particularly struck Du when took the Photoshop exam (which he details in full in this blog post).
+One thing particularly struck Du when he took the Photoshop exam.
 “You have to know every nook and cranny of the software, such as the function of some shortcuts,” he stresses.
 “If you don’t, you’re bound to fail.”

 Shue takes a similar view.
-“You need to to study hard, and make sure you just know the full program,” he says.
-“It’s easy to master your day-to-day work flow, but it’s very challenging to master parts of a program you never use.
+“You need to study hard, and make sure you just know the full program,” he says.
+“It’s easy to master your day-to-day workflow, but it’s very challenging to master parts of a program you never use.
 This is not a test for beginners, and I would recommend many years of experience before taking the test.”

 How the best prepare for the exam will of course depend on the software in question, your level of expertise and experience, and your personal study pattern.
-But in general, Du offers the following tips.
+There are tutorials and study guides available online via the Adobe certification site.

 - Examine the software.
 Open up the software which you will be tested for, and examine every single button in there.
 If something seems foreign and confusing, research and clarify your doubts about their functions.